igorcubric/kantox_checkout_app/docs/adr/0001-pricing-rules.md

-# ADR 0001: Pricing rules composition and rounding
+# ADR (Architecture Decision Record) 0001: Pricing rules composition and rounding

 - Money is in cents for accuracy
 - CF1 correctly applies 2/3 to group subtotal in order to avoid per-unit rounding drift